GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 ## Default URI

-[required] This URI will be used as the base for all default URIs and relative custom URIs.
+**[string] [required]** This URI will be used as the base for all default URIs and relative custom URIs.

+## autoRestart (>= V4.0.24734)

+**[bool] (true)** Controls if the controller will automatically restart when the boot config is updated.
+If set to false the boot config will be stored, but controller app must be restarted (not rebooted) to pick up the changes.
+This allows more fine grain control of when changes requiring restart are applied.
+Can also help protect against server errors that send a bootconfig file by mistake.

 ## Proxy